Global Monthly - Five themes to watch over the summer

 Most likely not.

 Macro data in the US has taken a notable turn southward recently, with Bloomberg’s data surprise index falling to a new post-pandemic low last week.
 Indeed, outside the pandemic, the index has not been this low since 2016.
-At the same time, as our US economist has explained, even the seemingly unstoppable jobs data might be on the verge of a significant downward revision.
+At the same time, as has explained, even the seemingly unstoppable jobs data might be on the verge of a significant downward revision.
 What is going on, and could this be the start of a more meaningful downturn in the US?

 Broadly, we think the data reflects a necessary coming back down to earth for the US economy, following a prolonged period of exceptional strength, and the turn in the data is consistent with our forecast for somewhat below-trend underlying growth in the coming quarters.
 Consumption has normalised now that consumers have exhausted their excess savings, and supply-demand imbalances in the labour market have resolved, thanks to tight monetary policy dampening demand, and the post-pandemic surge in immigration.
 At the same time, the economy is likely to find a floor, thanks to: 1) strong balance sheets (household debt is still very low, despite pockets of financial stress), and 2) accommodative financial conditions (strong equity markets and low corporate bond spreads, despite high rates).